theangelang/Planno_Ivyhacks/README.md

 # Planno

 This is our Ivyhacks project named Planno !
-A plenner and task manager
+A planner and task manager